CoAntrimMan/BibleStudy/Matthew/Matthew Summary.md

 **Jericho**
 Places can hold significance, evoke memories of historical events.
+Remember this is the road on which the good samaritan is told about.

 **The sons of Zebedee**
 The mother of James and John